 You may have medical insurance coverage under a group health plan based on your or your spouse's current employment.
 In this case you may not need to apply for Medicare Part B at age 65.
 You may qualify for an "SEP” that will let you sign up for Part B during:

 - Any month you remain covered under the group health plan and you or your spouse's employment continues.

 - The 8-month period that begins with the month after your group health plan coverage or the employment it is based on ends, whichever comes first.

 How to Apply Online for Just Medicare

-Are you within three months of turning age 65 or older and not ready to start your monthly Social Security benefits yet?
-You can use our online retirement application to sign up just for Medicare and wait to apply for your retirement or spouses benefits later.
+Are you within 3 months of turning age 65 or older and not ready to start your monthly Social Security benefits yet?
+You can use our online application to sign up just for Medicare and wait to apply for your retirement or spouses benefits later.
 It takes less than 10 minutes, and there are no forms to sign and usually no documentation is required.

 To find out what documents and information you need to apply, go to the Checklist for Online Medicare, Retirement, and Spouses Applications.

 To help protect your identity, your Medicare card has a Medicare number that’s unique to you.
 If you did not receive your red, white, and blue Medicare card, there may be something that needs to be corrected, like your mailing address.
 You can update your mailing address by signing in to or creating your personal my Social Security account.
 Learn more about your Medicare card.

 If you have Medicare, you can get information and services online.
 Find out how to manage your benefits.